Buyers’ Guide To Bunk Beds: Types And Configurations

 Twin over Twin Bunk Beds

 Also referred to as standard bunk beds, they are still the most sought-after configuration on the market.
-As the name says, a twin over twin bunk bed is made of two twin size (39 x 75 inches) beds stacked on top of one another.
-It is primarily used to accommodate two children of approximately the same age, but this, of course, is not a rule written in stone; if you have only one child, the extra bunk can be utilized to house her/his guests over night -- of course, it will also come mighty handy if your family ever gets enlarged by another member.
-Most bunkbeds of this type can be separated into two individual units, which adds a significant practical value to the concept.
-They often come equipped with storage drawers or trundle beds -- mostly as optional items.
+As the name says, a twin over twin bunk bed is made of two twin size (38 x 75 inches) beds stacked on top of one another.
+It is primarily used to accommodate two children of approximately the same age, but this, of course, is not a rule written in stone; if you have only one child, the extra bunk can be utilized to house her/his guests over night — of course, it will also come mighty handy if your family ever gets enlarged by another member.
+Most bunk beds of this type can be separated into two individual units, which adds a significant practical value to the concept.
+They often come equipped with storage drawers or trundle beds — mostly as optional items.
+There also exist a twin XL size, where XL stands for extra long which in this case means 80 inches.
+If you are worried your kids might outgrow the bunk bed quickly, this may be the right solution.

 Twin over Full Bunk Beds

 A full-sized bed (54 x 75 inches) topped by a twin-sized one makes a twin over full bunk bed, an increasingly popular configuration.
-The extra space on the bottom bunk can be useful in many situations -- fully grown teenagers will certainly appreciate it, as will parents who like to snuggle in with their children for some reading before bed time.
+The extra space on the bottom bunk can be useful in many situations — fully grown teenagers will certainly appreciate it, as will parents who like to snuggle in with their children for some reading before bed time.
 The additional width improves the stability of the structure to an extent, which is always a plus.
-The image to the left shows the Atlantic Furniture Columbia Twin over Full Bunk Bed, a typical representative of the class -- a simple but graceful design that would go well with pretty much any room.
-A much more involved configurations are available, though, if you find that preferable, both from the point of basic form and available equipment -- many of these beds come with all sorts of nooks and crannies which kids just love to use for stashing away their little treasures.
+Many of these beds come with all sorts of nooks and crannies which kids just love to use for stashing away their little treasures.

 Full over Full Bunk Beds